qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Qt (PyQt) are done also using SIP and this allows seamless integration of PyQGIS with PyQt.

-There are several ways how to use Python bindings in QGIS desktop, they are covered in detail in the following sections:
+There are several ways to use Python bindings in QGIS desktop, they are covered in detail in the following sections:

 * automatically run Python code when QGIS starts